 Barriers to ‘Personalized Medicine’

-Since the first human genome was sequenced in 2003, the amount of next generation sequencing (NGS) data has increased exponentially while costs have continued to decrease (Figure 1).
+Since the first human genome was sequenced in 2003, the amount of next-generation sequencing (NGS) data has increased exponentially while costs have continued to decrease (Figure 1).
 Along with increasing accessibility to NGS data, there has also been a steady increase in genomic knowledge-base, algorithm development, and computational resources.There have been several successful cases of ‘personalized medicine’ demonstrating its potential; however, the promise for ‘personalized medicine’ has not yet been fully realized (Figure 2).
-A few major barriers to progress have been: i) the availability and reprocessing of open access data, ii) algorithm standardization, including benchmarking, and iii) a lack of a computational infrastructure that is built to enable a broader cross section of researchers to access integrated data and execute bioinformatic workflows.
+A few major barriers to progress have been: i) the availability and reprocessing of open access data, ii) algorithm standardization, including benchmarking, and iii) a lack of a computational infrastructure that is built to enable a broader cross-section of researchers to access integrated data and execute bioinformatics workflows.

 These barriers are not without challenges.
 While scientists may relatively easily obtain the necessary credentials to acquire Open Access data, there are additional processes required to fully utilize all available datasets.
 For example, if bioinformaticians desire to integrate samples across various sources, they need to ensure that the samples were processed using the same workflows in order to remove background sources of variation that may be introduced by the use of different methods.
 This process requires shared data access, cleaned and curated metadata, and standardized workflows.
 While the scientific community has settled on some standards, there are countless numbers of algorithms available for each step in bioinformatic workflows.
 For example, there are now more than 30 variant callers and 40 functional annotation tools creating ‘where to start?’ and ‘what are best practices?’ dilemmas.